Interpretive Planning for Botanical Gardens

 and Discovery Center Interpretive Master Plan during the Baekdudaegan Arboretum Site Planning Conference.

-Interpretive Master Planning - wrote the first Interpretive Planning Text book).
+Interpretive Master Planning -

 advanced interpretive courses including interpretive planning units.)